Infra

 Let elementSeen be false.

 4.3.
-Bytes
+Numbers

 A byte is a sequence of eight bits and is represented as "0x" followed by two ASCII upper hex digits, in the range 0x00 to 0xFF, inclusive.
 A byte’s value is its underlying number.